quiz254/rsp_tcp/README.md

 ## TODO
  - Enhance the IF and RF gain management depending on bands
  - Enhance the re-quantization from 14/12/10 bits to 8 bits
+ - Make a 1 SDRplay-box switch to make max bandwidth bigger, fails with more then 1.

 ## HISTORY
  - Version 0.1.0: Initial build